 What's the best hotel pool in HK?
 Tried the W, but it was too cold and windy.
 Any favorites out there?

 I was just at the W today - the water in the pool was HOT! not refreshing at all, so had a completely different experience.
-Other popular outdoor pools are the 4 seasons and the Hyatt both on the island. almost 8 years ago
+Other popular outdoor pools are the 4 seasons and the Hyatt both on the island. about 8 years ago

 I am going to Hong Kong for a week.
 Is it possible to take a daytrip to the main land or other islands?
 Do we need a visa for such trips?